lorin/availability-reading/README.md

 # Availability reading list

+This page contains references to paper and books about building highly available systems.

-Why Do Computers Stop and What Can Be Done About It?
+## Why Do Computers Stop and What Can Be Done About It?
 Jim Gray,
 Tandem Computers,
 Technical Report 85.7